martinkrebs/dice8051/README.md

 	jnb 	PB1, go
 	sjmp	pollPB1
 ```
 In this loop, it first decrements the modulo 6 counter, then polls the button, then repeats.
 When the button is pressed, it exits the polling loop.
-A this point, the modulo 6 counter register has a value in it determined by when the button was pressed.
+At this point, the modulo 6 counter register has a value in it determined by when the button was pressed.
 As the loop is very fast, the count value seems to be random (random enough for our purposes).

 ## Bit pattern lookup table for the dice faces